Rock 'n' Roll History for

 June 5

-After co-writing Diane Renay's "Navy Blue" the previous year, Eddie Rambeau was about to enjoy a hit of his own when "Concrete And Clay" enters the Billboard Top 40 on its way to #35.
+After co-writing Diane Renay's "Navy Blue" the previous year, Eddie Rambeau was about to enjoy a hit of his own when "Concrete And Clay" entered the Billboard Top 40 on its way to #35.
 He would go on to appear on Shindig!, American Bandstand, and Where The Action Is, but his follow-up singles, "My Name is Mud" and "The Train" did not enjoy as much success.

 1971 - ClassicBands.com